Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 Sealing the walls and other surfaces without any issues being distorted by the paint color or any other item you implemented on the surface is useful.

 In short, an oil-based primer is useful for all surfaces and is an ideal choice for those who want to get a shiny paint surface without any issues.
-Moreover, dealing with the oil-based primer is very easy; it saves your time, energy, and money which you could spend to hide spots and crevices on different surfaces.
+Moreover, dealing with the oil-based primer is very easy; it saves you time, energy, and money which you could spend to hide spots and crevices on different surfaces.

 How to Know If My Surface Has an Oil-Based Primer?